 The exam is open book and consists of 100 multiple-choice questions (proctored) to be completed in four hours.
 The majority of the questions are presented in multiple choice format, covering auditing theory, legal and regulatory issues, NCCI, RAC audits, statistical sampling, coding concepts, and modifiers.
 In addition, each test taker will need to audit approximately 18 cases.

-Whether you take the exam online or in person, you must complete the COC exam within four hours and answer 70% of the questions correctly to pass.
+Whether you take the exam online or in person, you must complete the CPMA exam within four hours and answer 70% of the questions correctly to pass.